CACI-IMG/ForecasterDocs/user-guide/Home/Home.md

 ![Home Tab Ribbon](/user-guide/Getting-started/imgs/HomeTab.png)

-The first tab on the application ribbon is the Home tab.
-This tab holds  functionality for creating and managing Solutions and Projects, managing R scripts, as well as providing help.
+The first tab on the Forecaster ribbon is the Home tab.
+This tab lets you create and manipulate Solutions and Projects, manage application settings, as well as providing help.
 The Home ribbon breaks down into 3 groups:

-- **Solution:** For creating and managing Solutions and Projects.
+- **Solution:** For creating and managing solutions and projects
 {% page-ref page="Home-Solution.md" %}

-- **Tools:** For managing global settings, including scripts and proxy settings.
+- **Tools:** For managing global settings, including scripts and proxy settings
 {% page-ref page="Home-Tools.md" %}

-- **Help:** Mechanisms to create derived columns and manipulate the imported data rows and columns.
+- **Help:** For help, including filing error reports and version information
 {% page-ref page="Home-Help.md" %}